UKHSA-Internal/data-dashboard-api/README.md

 The project dependencies are seperated into usage:
 ```
+requirements.txt        # <- This imports the prod + dev dependencies.
+This includes all dependencies, regardless of usage.
-requirements.txt        # <- These are the Production-only dependencies.
+requirements-prod.txt   # <- These are the Production-only dependencies.
 This is ingested by the Dockerfile
-requirements-dev.txt    # <- These are the Production + Dev dependencies.
+requirements-dev.txt    # <- These are the Dev dependencie-only.
 Includes testing/factory libraries
 ```

 If you followed the instructions above in [Initial configuration](#initial-configuration) and ran `make setup-venv` then you will have installed